networknt/light-doc/content/en/architecture/eco-system.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The light platform is an eco-system that support microservices on the cloud.
+Light is an eco-system that support microservices on the cloud.
 There are several types of the components as part of the platform.

 ### Cross-cutting concerns